Update (March 2026):

 Not every customer responds equally to a price change.
 A 5% premium increase may have near-zero effect on a long-tenure, direct-debit paying customer and a large effect on a price-comparison website customer who shopped aggressively last year.
 Treating the whole book as one segment leaves retention profit on the table.

-insurance-uplift estimates heterogeneous treatment effects on renewal probability using causal forests (Wager and Athey 2018), segments the book by response profile, and constructs the optimal individualised retention intervention.
+The archived library estimated heterogeneous treatment effects on renewal probability using causal forests (Wager and Athey 2018), segmented the book by response profile, and constructed the optimal individualised retention intervention.
+The same causal forest machinery is available via insurance-optimise for the elasticity estimation use case.

 Optimisation and Deployment